andersonfpcorrea/trybe-exercicios/fundamentos/bloco-04-introducao-a-javascript-e-logica-de-programacao/dia-1-javascript-primeiros-passos/readme.md

 ## Exercises of the day

-- FIRST EXERCISE: make five calculator, one for each basic arithmetic operation.
+- FIRST EXERCISE: make five calculators, one for each basic arithmetic operation.
   The program must accept the value of two const variables (a, b), which must be created before the calculators.